 Endorsement: what does it mean for my practice?

-Approved programs of study covering prescribing and diagnostic requirements include the ones listed below and can be found on the AHPRA website:
+Approved programs of study covering prescribing and diagnostic requirements can be found on the AHPRA website:

 You may also apply to Medicare for a Pharmaceuticals Benefits Scheme (PBS) number, which will allow you to provide Medicare rebateable services, including prescribing PBS approved medications for mothers and babies, prescribing medicines that have been endorsed by the NMBA, and ordering ultrasound scans and some pathology tests that may be required during pregnancy and early parenting, and can refer women and babies directly to medical practitioners

 (comprehensive information about midwives and Medicare can be consulted here).

 Information about endorsement for scheduled medicines and how to apply can be found on the NMBA website.

 To provide Medicare rebateable services an eligible midwife is required to:

 - have a Medicare provider number (see below how to apply for one);

 - be working in private practice;

 - have professional indemnity insurance; and